 The GLAA can assist you during the licence application process and we would advise you to review our guidance and call our licensing helpdesk before seeking advice from third party consultants.

 The following links may help:

-To ask advice from our Licensing helpdesk please call 0345 602 5020 and select option 1.
+To ask advice from our Licensing helpdesk please call 0345 602 5020 and when prompted select option 1.

 How long does it take?

 Once your payment has cleared your application will usually be processed in six to eight weeks.
 However, please be aware that this timescale is provided as a guide only and some applications will take longer.

 During this period we run checks with other government departments and enforcement agencies, and your application inspection will be carried out.
 For more information on how the GLAA's inspection process works read our Inspections explained document.

 How do I apply for a business not in the UK?

 If you are applying for a licence to provide workers from outside of the United Kingdom (UK) you will need to attend an inspection with a GLAA officer.
 You will receive written details of the inspection and the information you will need to bring with you once your application has been completed.
 We may also contact the authorities in the country you are based in for further information.